 - To reheat, simply pop the rice, beans, and meat in the microwave until warmed.
 Add the lettuce and other fresh veggies and top with the dressing after.

-- General Leftovers - If not using for meal prep, store leftover taco bowl ingredients in separate airtight containers in the fridge.
+- General leftovers - If not using for meal prep, store leftover taco bowl ingredients in separate airtight containers in the fridge.
 Beef and rice can last up to 4-5 days, while fresh veggies are best eaten within a few days.
 Cut and add the avocado only just before serving.

 Taco Bowls Recipe